kubevela/kubevela.github.io/versioned_docs/version-v1.4/developers/references/devex/faq.md

 ### How does KubeVela support stateful workload?

 We recommend you to use [CRD Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for stateful workload.
 If you just want to use StatefulSet, you can refer to [this blog](https://kubevela.io/blog/2022/05/30/abstraction-kubevela) to build your own easily.

+### How to deal with slow multi-cluster requests?

+There are several common possible reasons for slow multi-cluster requests.

+1. Your managed cluster is far from your hub cluster.
+For example, one in Beijing and another one in London.
+This is hard to speed up.
+You might need to find methods to build stable network connections between them.
+KubeVela currently cannot help it.

+2. Your cluster-gateway uses version <= 1.3.2.
+There is a rate limiter in cluster-gateway in old versions.
+Therefore, if you have lots of multi-cluster requests, they will be blocked at cluster-gateway.
+Upgrade cluster-gateway to newer version could solve it.

+3. Your cluster-gateway hits the resource limits.
+For example, the CPU/Memory usage is high.
+This could happen if you have lots of clusters.
+You can raise the resource configuration for the cluster-gateway.